rightjs/rightjs-docs/docs/en/tutorials/events-delegation.md

 you handle your events on the cells level, then you'll need to take care of proper event listeners attachment the same time you add new cells, which might overcomplicate your application logic.
-But if you attach your listener to the table level, then all new cells will get handled automatically with all others.
+But if you attach your listener to the table level, then all new cells will get handled automatically with all the others.
 No need to initialize them specifically.

-And the third case is known as the `unobtrusive scripting` approach.
+And the third case is known as the unobtrusive scripting approach.
 The idea is that you can describe the application logic unobtrusively at the document level without accessing the page elements directly.
 It gives you several advantages in the application design and allows to create more safe